michael-lazar/astrobotany/README.md

 ### Playscii

-I used a forked version of the playscii ASCII art program to generate the ``.psci`` files:
+I use a forked version of the playscii ASCII art program to generate the ``.psci`` files:

 https://github.com/michael-lazar/playscii

-Botany's original plaintext art files were imported using the following settings:
+Botany's original art files were imported using the following settings:

 - palette: ``240-ansi`` (generated using [this script](scripts/build_palette.py))
 - charset: ``dos`` (of which 7-bit US ASCII is a subset)

-I intentionally excluded colors 0-15 from the palette because those colors can be modified by a user's terminal theme, and I wanted total control of the final rendered text.
-One could argue that I should *only* be using colors 0-15 for that reason.
-I wanted to try something different.
+I intentionally excluded colors 0-15 from the palette because those colors can be modified by a user's terminal theme, and I want total control of the final rendered text.

 When colorizing, I maintained a few common colors between plants: